josephsl/wintenApps/readme.md

 ## Calculator

-* NVDA will no longer announce graphing calculator screen message twice.
 * In Windows 10, history and memory list items are properly labeled.
 This is now part of NVDA 2022.1.
 * NVDA will announce calculator display content when performing scientific mode commands such as trigonometry operations.
 This is now part of NVDA 2022.2.